lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

       *  Flash may contain additional pages used to remap broken pages for yield recovery.
       *  The storage, loading and security of redundant pages may also be implemented in the physical controller or flash memory.

-Features to be implemented
-*  Ability to access multiple types of information partition.
-   * This feature is pending software / vendor  discussions.
+Features under consideration
 *  Ability to access flash metadata bits (see flash ECC)
-   * This feature is pending software discussions.
+   * This feature is pending software discussions and actual usecase need.

 ### Flash Physical Controller Features